Member | Established: 1997 | Member since 2000

 Under the oversight of the Public Oversight Board (POB), which overall is responsible for certification of auditors, IEKA is responsible for implementing initial and enforcing continuous professional development (CPD) requirements for auditors that are established in the law.
 In particular, IEKA is responsible for developing educational programming for auditors, verifying practical experience, and enforcing CPD requirements.

-Over the last decade, IEKA has championed reforms in education of auditors.
 In 2019, IEKA launched a new model for education of auditors that is based on extending university education to professional settings.
 The new approach involves integration of educational programming delivered by higher education institutions (HEIs) and IEKA.
-To achieve this objective, IEKA worked over the last several years to align its curricula with international benchmarks and to assist HEIs to align their programs with the IEKA professional program at the basic and intermediate level.
+To achieve this objective, IEKA worked over several years to align its curricula with international benchmarks and to assist HEIs to align their programs with the IEKA professional program at the basic and intermediate level.
 In 2019, an upgraded curriculum fully aligned with the 2019 IES was introduced that was developed as part of the World Bank Corporate Financial Reporting Enhancement Project.
 Within the new system, in addition to HEIs classes, candidates attend professional courses delivered by IEKA.
-As of 2020, to complete the full transition to the new model, IEKA is developing a system for recognition or accreditation of local HEIs and other international programs.
+To complete the full transition to the new model, IEKA is developing a system for recognition or accreditation of local HEIs and other international programs.

 IEKA is also involved in verifying practical experience requirement for aspiring auditors established by the law, which requires a minimum three years of practical experience with a reputable statutory auditor or audit firm recognized by the IEKA.
 During the three years, the candidate must perform at least 600 hours of work in audit engagements.
 Reports from the employer on the candidate’s progress are submitted to the IEKA every six months.